 PSO2: Students shall have the competency to crack State and National level competitive examinations for employment, higher studies and research.

 PSO3: Students shall have the aptitude to manage the activities related to managing firms, become an Entrepreneur or Industrialist.

 PROGRAM EDUCATIONAL OBJECTIVES

-- Work effectively as an individual and also as a team member in all the associated projects.
+PEO-3: Work effectively as individuals and as team members in multidisciplinary projects.